postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/postman-account.md

 >You can make your profile public.
 A public profile allows you to add your collections to Postman's [API Network](/docs/postman-for-publishers/api-network/add-api-network/) and [Postman Templates](/docs/postman-for-publishers/postman-templates/add-templates/).

-You can optionally create a team.
+You can optionally create or join a team.

 ![Configure account](https://assets.postman.com/postman-docs/setup-signup-team.jpg)

+> If you're signing up with your organization email and your company has a Postman account you will see [teams you can join](/docs/postman/collaboration/collaboration-intro/#finding-teams-within-your-organization).

 Enter a team name or click __Maybe Later__.
 You can also invite people to your team at this stage.